 - the pedagogical policy plan

-- the safety and health risk inventory of the facility
+- the safety and health risk inventory of the facility (for each location)

-- your registration in the Trade Register
+- your registration in the Business Register

 For registration, please select the appropriate form below to suit your type of childcare organisation and apply at least 10 weeks prior to opening your childcare facility.
 Please note: All forms are in Dutch.